 Hiking Around Big Sky, Montana

-The remainder of the top 11 things to do in Big Sky is centered around one of the region's favorite pastimes, hiking.
+The remainder of the top 11 things to do in Big Sky is centered around hiking, one of the region's favorite pastimes.
 The following hiking trails vary in difficulty, but all offer amazing views of the mountains and meadows of the Big Sky area.
-Please pay attention to the elevation, especially if you're from a sea-level city, and mind the wildlife.
+Please pay attention to the elevation, especially if you're from a sea-level city, and keep in mind the wildlife.

 6. Ousel Falls Road